zhpn1024/ribotish/README.rst

-README for Ribo TIS Hunter (0.1.0)
+README for Ribo-TISH (0.1.2)
 ==================================
-Time-stamp: <2016-10-12 Peng Zhang>
+<2017-2-2 Peng Zhang>

 Introduction
 ============

 Translation is a critical step in gene regulation that synthesizes proteins from a given RNA template.
 The development of the ribosome profiling (riboseq) technique has enables the measurement of translation at a genome-wide level.
 The basic idea of ribosome profiling is to perform deep-sequencing of the ribosome-protected mRNA fragment (~30 nts), termed ribosome footprints to determine the occupancy of translating ribosomes on a given mRNA.
 There are several variants of the ribosome profiling technique that are based on the use of different translation inhibitors.
 The regular ribo-seq utilizes Cycloheximide (CHX), a translation elongation inhibitor to freeze all translating ribosomes.
 In contrast to CHX, the translation inhibitor lactimidomycin (LTM) and harringtonine (Harr) have a much stronger effect on initiating ribosomes.
 The use of these two inhibitors allows for the global mapping of translating initiating sites (TISs) when they are coupled with with ribosome profiling (TI-Seq).
-In addition, when LTM is used sequentially with puromycin (PMY), the TISs can be mapped quantitatively and can be compared between different conditions. we present a novel algorithm, named Ribo TIS Hunter (ribotish), for identifying translation activities using ribosome profiling data.
-Ribo TIS Hunter uses statistical tests to assess the significance of translation activities.
+In addition, when LTM is used sequentially with puromycin (PMY), the TISs can be mapped quantitatively and can be compared between different conditions. we present a novel algorithm, named Ribo TIS Hunter (Ribo-TISH), for identifying translation activities using ribosome profiling data.
+Ribo-TISH uses statistical tests to assess the significance of translation activities.
 It captures significant TISs using negative binomial test, and frame biased open reading frames (ORFs) using rank sum test.
-Ribo TIS Hunter can also perform differential analysis between two TI-Seq data.
+Ribo-TISH can also perform differential analysis between two TI-Seq data.

 Install
 =======

 Please check the file 'INSTALL' in the distribution.

-Usage of Ribo TIS Hunter
+Usage of Ribo-TISH
 ========================

 ::